-In August 2014, Beijing Momo IT entered into an Exclusive Cooperation Agreements and a Supplemental Agreement with Beijing Momo and Chengdu Momo, respectively, to supersede the Exclusive Technology Consulting and Management Services Agreements signed in April 2012 by Beijing Momo IT and Beijing Momo.
+In August 2014, Beijing Momo IT entered into an Exclusive Cooperation Agreement and a Supplemental Agreement with Beijing Momo and Chengdu Momo, respectively, to supersede the Exclusive Technology Consulting and Management Services Agreements signed in April 2012 by Beijing Momo IT and Beijing Momo.
 In May 2016, Beijing Momo IT entered into an Exclusive Cooperation Agreement and a Supplemental Agreement with Tianjin Heer.
-Pursuant to the agreements, Beijing Momo IT has the exclusive right to provide, among other things, licenses, copyrights, technical and non-technical services to Beijing Momo, Chengdu Momo and Tianjin Heer and receive service fees and license fees as consideration.
-Beijing Momo, Chengdu Momo and Tianjin Heer will maintain a pre-determined level of operating profit and remit the excess operating profit, if any, to Beijing Momo IT as the consideration of the licenses, copyrights, technical and non-technical services provided by Beijing Momo IT.
+In December 2017, Beijing Momo IT entered into an Exclusive Cooperation Agreement and a Supplemental Agreement with Loudi Momo.
+Pursuant to the agreements, Beijing Momo IT has the exclusive right to provide, among other things, licenses, copyrights, technical and non-technical services to Beijing Momo, Chengdu Momo, Tianjin Heer and Loudi Momo and receive service fees and license fees as consideration.
+Beijing Momo, Chengdu Momo, Tianjin Heer and Loudi Momo will maintain a pre-determined level of operating profit and remit the excess operating profit, if any, to Beijing Momo IT as the consideration of the licenses, copyrights, technical and non-technical services provided by Beijing Momo IT.
 The agreements will remain effective for 10 years.
-At the sole discretion of Beijing Momo IT, the agreements could be renewed on applicable expirations dates, or Beijing Momo IT, Beijing Momo, Chengdu Momo and Tianjin Heer could enter into other exclusive agreements.
+At the sole discretion of Beijing Momo IT, the agreements could be renewed on applicable expirations dates, or Beijing Momo IT, Beijing Momo, Chengdu Momo, Tianjin Heer and Loudi Momo could enter into other exclusive agreements.

-For the years ended December 31, 2014, 2015 and 2016, Beijing Momo IT charged Beijing Momo, Chengdu Momo and Tianjin Heer a service fee of \$35,188, \$112,043 and \$319,018 at the WFOE's discretion, respectively.
+For the years ended December 31, 2015, 2016 and 2017, Beijing Momo IT charged Beijing Momo, Chengdu Momo, Tianjin Heer and Loudi Momo a service fee of \$112,043, \$319,018 and \$662,503 at the WFOE's discretion, respectively.